Envirometrix/PredictiveSoilMapping/06-Soilmapping_using_mla.md

 best represent processes.
 Assuming that the RFsp is fitted only using the
 ${\bf {X}_G}$, the predictions would resemble ordinary kriging (OK).
 If All covariates are used Eq. \@ref(eq:rf-BUGP), RFsp would resemble regression-kriging (RK).
+Similar framework where distances to the center and edges of the study area and similar are used for prediction has been also proposed by @Behrens2018EJSS.

 ### Geographical covariates {#geographical-covariates}